sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ## Advanced custom functions

-If you read [quick_start](quick_start.md), you should know that the best way to include a custom function in your model is to not use a _function_, but an `nn.Module`.
+If you read [Quick Start](quick_start.md), you should know that the best way to include a custom function in your model is to not use a _function_, but an `torch.nn.Module`.
-Just put the function body in `forward`.
-Remember that `forward` function can take only Tensors as arguments.
-If your function needs non-Tensor arguments, you can do it like this:
+Just put the function body in its `forward`.
+But remember that `forward` function takes only `torch.Tensor` as arguments.
+If your function needs non-Tensor arguments, you can deal with them in `__init__`, like this:

 ```python
 import torch